qenvio/dryhic/README.md

 dryhic is a set of tools to manipulate HiC data.

+A detailed description of the method used to remove biases (a.k.a.`OneD`) can be found [here](https://doi.org/10.1101/148254).

+> The data used for the benchmak and reproducibility comparisons can be found [here][https://public_docs.crg.es/4DGenome/public_docs/reproducibility_data]

 ## Installation

 You can install the package using the handy `devtools::install_github`.
 It's highly recommended to install also the accompanying [dryhicdata](https://github.com/qenvio/dryhicdata) package, containing some useful data.